kevinn1333668/Svinder/README.md

 # Sustrecha - Telegram Dating Bot

-A Telegram bot for dating and networking among students (18-25 years old) with an invite-only system.
+A Telegram bot for networking, communication and dating among students (18-25 years old) with an invite-only system.

 ## Features